-Total expenditures in 2014, including both regular budget and voluntary contributions, increased to US\$239.1 million (compared to US\$219.44 million in 2013).
-In 2014, nearly 48 per cent of total expenditures were devoted to fieldwork, particularly capacitystrengthening projects and human rights monitoring, which were predominantly financed through voluntary contributions.
-Approximately 10 per cent was spent on thematic research and human rights mainstreaming, 10 per cent on supporting the human rights treaty bodies, including policymaking organs, and 12 per cent on support for the Human Rights Council and its special procedures.
+Total expenditures in 2015, including both regular budget and voluntary contributions, reached US\$232.5 million (compared to US\$239.1 million in 2014).
+In 2015, nearly 47 per cent of total expenditures were devoted to fieldwork activities, particularly capacitystrengthening projects and human rights monitoring, which were predominantly financed through voluntary contributions.
+Approximately 10 per cent of total expenditures were spent on thematic research, human rights mainstreaming, development of policy and provision of guidance and tools, 11 per cent on supporting the human rights treaty bodies, including policymaking organs and 12 per cent on support for the Human Rights Council and its special procedures.
 The remainder was devoted to programme support (6 per cent), executive direction and management, resource mobilization and outreach activities (9 per cent) and the trust funds and miscellaneous activities (5 per cent).
-Further information on the financial accounts for the year-end to 31 December and the breakdown of expenditures and allocation of voluntary contributions can be found on pages 75-94.
+Further information on the financial accounts for the year-end to 31 December and the breakdown of expenditures and allocation of voluntary contributions can be found on pages 73-92.